Fair CCA for Fair Representation Learning: An ADNI Study: Experiments

 where ``(p)'' refers to the proposed method and ``(b)'' refers to a baseline method.
 In this unsupervised scenario, we define in $\m{X}, \m{Y}$ respectively (refer to \eqref{eqn:main:FR-CCA}), and then the fairness metric for $r$th dimension in CCA task (unsupervised learning phase) is defined by

 Then, the percentage change of fairness is given by:

 In the subsequent classification task, we employ support vector machine (SVM)~\cite{steinwart2008support} for classification, which is robust and effective in handling datasets with complicated structures.
-We also train logistic regression (LR) and multiple-layer perception (MLP) models on these fair representations and put their results in Appendix~\ref{sec:additional classifiers}.
+We also train logistic regression (LR) and multilayer perceptron (MLP) models on these fair representations and put their results in the Supplementary Material.
 To assess the performance of the classifier, we focus on four metrics (refer to Section \ref{sec:pre}): Demographic Parity Gap (DPG), Equalized Odds Gap (EOG), Group Sufficiency Gap (GSG), and Accuracy.
-A discussion on why we choose these fairness metrics can be found in Appendix~\ref{sec:group fairness vs other}.
+A discussion on why we choose these fairness metrics can be found in the Supplementary Material.

 For hyperparameter tuning, a specific random seed is allocated for optimal parameter selection.
 The dataset is divided into a training set (70\%) and a testing set (30\%).
 Stratified 5-fold cross-validation is applied to the training dataset.
 Subsequently, a random search is conducted using three distinct scorers-DPG, EOG, and GSG-each is designed to measure the model's performance against fairness metrics.
 We utilize kernels such as Sigmoid and Radial Basis Function (RBF) due to the non-linear separability of the dataset and uniform distribution to search for the optimal parameters: the penalty parameter $C \in [0.1, 200]$, the kernel coefficient $\gamma \in [0.1, 200]$ along with ``scale'' and ``auto'' options, and the kernel coefficient $\text{coef}0 \in [0,50]$ (``Sigmoid'' only).
 In the actual training phase, we use five additional seeds to split the data into training (70\%) and testing (30\%) sets with the optimally tuned hyperparameters from the previous step to train the model.
 The final evaluation criteria are based on the mean and standard deviation of outcomes across these seeds, offering a comprehensive assessment of the model's fairness, accuracy, performance, and robustness.
 This methodology ensures a balanced evaluation that reflects the model's ability to generalize across different datasets while retaining fair and accurate predictions.